AryanGupta2708/Image-manipulation-with-OpenCV-in-Python/README.md

 Step 2: Building a File Box to choose a particular file

-Step 3: How is an image stored?
+Step 3: Storing image in the form of numbers

 Step 4: Transforming an image to grayscale